jose-elias-alvarez/null-ls.nvim/doc/MAIN.md

 null-ls applies formatting results to the matching buffer and, depending on the user's settings, will optionally write the buffer.

-Note that although null-ls supports an arbitrary number of formatting sources for a single filetype, it cannot guarantee the order in which formatters will apply their edits to the current buffer, so it's not recommended.
+Users can register an arbitrary number of formatters for a single filetype.
+To match expected behavior, formatters run _sequentially_ in the order in which the user has registered them (manually or via an integration).